 The carburettor is generally mounted on the engine with two M5 screws.
-Depending on the application it should be protected against the flow of heat from the engine by suitable insulation.
+Depending on the application, it should be protected against the flow of heat from the engine by suitable insulation.
 The gasket between the carburettor flange and the engine should reliably prevent any additional air from leaking in.

-Various levers are available for operating the throttle valve and (on choice) the choke.
-The single adjustment of the lever to the corresponding equipment can also occur individually.
-If required, the choke shaft can be locked in the operating position (ball and spring).
+Various levers are available for operating the throttle valve and choke.
+If required, the choke spindle can be locked in the operating position (ball and spring).